 Treatments to lower the level of bilirubin in your baby's blood may include:

 - Intravenous immunoglobulin (IVIg).
 Jaundice may be related to blood type differences between mother and baby.
-This condition results in the baby carrying antibodies from the mother that contribute to the breakdown of blood cells in the baby.
-Intravenous transfusion of an immunoglobulin — a blood protein that can reduce levels of antibodies — may decrease jaundice and lessen the need for an exchange blood transfusion.
+This condition results in the baby carrying antibodies from the mother that contribute to the rapid breakdown of the baby's red blood cells.
+Intravenous transfusion of an immunoglobulin — a blood protein that can reduce levels of antibodies — may decrease jaundice and lessen the need for an exchange transfusion.

 - Exchange transfusion.
 Rarely, when severe jaundice doesn't respond to other treatments, a baby may need an exchange transfusion of blood.
-This involves repeatedly withdrawing small amounts of blood, diluting the bilirubin and maternal antibodies, and then transferring blood back into the baby — a procedure that's performed in a newborn intensive care unit.
+This involves repeatedly withdrawing small amounts of blood and replacing it with donor blood, thereby diluting the bilirubin and maternal antibodies — a procedure that's performed in a newborn intensive care unit.

 Lifestyle and home remedies